“Beautiful politics is when the politicians work with the activists” – Zero Waste international meeting in Capannori

-More than 200 participants including mayors, councillors, enterpreneurs, artists, waste experts and civil society participated last weekend 8-9th October in the first international Zero Waste meeting for municipalities.
+More than 200 participants including mayors, councillors, entrepreneurs, artists, waste experts and civil society participated last weekend 8-9th October in the first international Zero Waste meeting for municipalities.

 During the meeting the documentary “Zero Waste” from Victor Ibañez was screened for the first time and the plan is to screen broadly around Italy.
 Below you can see the trailer.